The introduction of a new financial services regulatory model

 Topics Banking & Finance Law

 22 Jan 2018

-On 21 August 2017, the Financial Services Regulation Act (“FSRA”) was signed into law by President Jacob Zuma.
+On 21 August 2017, the Financial Sector Regulation Act (“FSRA”) was signed into law by President Jacob Zuma.
 While the FSRA has been enacted, the commencement dates are yet to be announced by the Minister of Finance.
 The enactment of the FSRA signifies an overhaul of the entire financial regulation system, in which South African financial regulation will be divided into prudential regulation and conduct regulation, with two separate regulatory bodies.
 This new financial sector regulatory model is commonly referred to as the Twin Peaks model.

 The first regulatory body introduced by the FSRA is the Prudential Authority (“PA”), which shall form part of the South African Reserve Bank (“SARB”), with the purpose of enhancing the safety and soundness of financial institutes and maintaining financial stability.
 The introduction of the Prudential Authority will see the banking supervision department of the SARB being dissolved and replaced with the Prudential Authority.
 The second regulatory body is the Financial Sector Conduct Authority (“FSCA”), which will eventually replace the Financial Services Board, and will regulate the conduct of financial services businesses.